Observation of a Lee-Huang-Yang Fluid: Supplemental Material

 where $K^{\rm{th}}_{ijk}$ denote the thermal three-body loss coefficients, $g_{ij} = 4\pi\hbar a_{ij}/m$, and the terms involving the energy density $E_{\rm{LHY}}/V$ include beyond mean-field corrections to the three-body correlation functions of the mixture \cite{Cheiney2018}.

 The loss coefficients involving atoms in the $\1$ state have previously been measured to be compatible with the $^{39}$K background value of \SI{7.74e-29}{cm^6/s} \cite{Cheiney2018, Zaccanti2009,Lepoutre2016} and we therefore use this value for $K^{\rm{th}}_{111}, K^{\rm{th}}_{112}$, and $K^{\rm{th}}_{122} $ throughout this work.
 For the loss channel involving three $\2$ atoms, we use $K^{\rm{th}}_{222} = \SI{5.4e-27}{cm^6/s}$ based on Ref. \cite{Semeghini2018} which is compatible with measurements in Ref. \cite{Cheiney2018}.
-Ref. \cite{Semeghini2018} gives an uncertainty on the absolute value of a factor 2, and we therefore use this as an upper bound for the loss rate in \Cref{fig:Bfield,fig:main}.
-For simulations excluding LHY terms in the GPE, we also neglect the terms involving $E_{\rm{LHY}}/V$ in \Cref{eq:LHYloss}.
+Reference \cite{Semeghini2018} gives an uncertainty on the absolute value of a factor 2, and we therefore use this as an upper bound for the loss rate in Fig. 3 of the main text.
+For simulations excluding LHY terms in the GP equations, we also neglect the terms involving $E_{\rm{LHY}}/V$ in \Cref{eq:LHYloss}.